Everyone knows what branding is, right?

-Branding is the strategic development of a brand.
-Branding uses communication and marketing to create an independent image that is distinguishable from competitors.
-Through branding, specific characteristics are attributed to brands, which are anchored in the minds of consumers.
+Branding is the strategic development of a brand identity.
+Branding aims to use communication and marketing to create an independent image that is differentiated from the competition.
+Through branding, brands are specifically ascribed characteristics anchored in consumers’ minds.

 The brand is a promise and a carrier of emotions.

-For branding to work, the brand promise must be continuously kept.
+For branding to work, the brand promise must be kept continuously.
 After all, the brand promises quality and service.
-In addition, branding provides an emotional link by tying people to lifestyles and lifeworlds.
+In addition, branding creates an emotional connection by binding people to living environments and lifestyles.
 Because by acquiring a brand, we tell ourselves who we are and where we belong.

 Corporate communications in transition?

 Around 99% of Austrian and German companies are SMEs.
-SMEs generate 35% of total sales in Germany, and about 87% of Austrian SMEs have fewer than ten employees.
-The revolution in corporate communications driven by digitalisation is hitting these small businesses, as they suddenly have to compete against rivals in global markets.
+Medium-sized companies generate 35% of the total turnover in Germany, and around 87% of Austrian SMEs have fewer than ten employees.
+The revolution in corporate communications driven by digitalization is affecting these small companies, as they suddenly have to assert themselves against competitors in global markets.
 Today, consumers buy B2C when and where they want.

 But buyers in the B2B sector also make purchasing decisions beyond regional borders and personal agreements.
 This means that entirely new skills are required of SMEs in communication.
 Whereas buying used to be handled personally by clerks and “the boss,” today, impersonal and digital sales channels bring new challenges.